Quantum Circuit-Based Adaptation for Credit Risk Analysis: Methods

-Loading of the latent factor uses two single-qubit \(R_y(\cdot)\) rotations followed by a \(\mathrm{CNOT}_{0,1}\) entangler, shaping the two-qubit amplitudes to approximate a Gaussian over the \((q_0,q_1)\) register (the green square).
-The state of the asset (default) qubit \(q_2\) can be prepared via controlled \(R_y(\cdot)\) rotations conditioned on \(q_0\) and \(q_1\), such that the effective rotation angle, and consequently the probability of measuring \(\ket{1}\) on \(q_2\), depends on the encoded value of the normal factor.
+In the one-risk-factor/one-asset scenario, the loading of the latent factor uses two single-qubit \(R_y\) rotations followed by a \(\mathrm{CNOT}_{0,1}\) entangler, shaping the two-qubit amplitudes to approximate a Gaussian over the \((q_0,q_1)\) register (the green square in Fig.~\ref{fig:linrot-circuit}).
+The state of the asset (default) qubit \(q_2\) can be prepared via controlled \(R_y\) rotations conditioned on \(q_0\) and \(q_1\), such that the effective rotation angle, and consequently the probability of measuring \(\ket{1}\) on \(q_2\), depends on the encoded value of the normal factor.
 This realizes the conditional map \(PD(z)\approx \sin^{2}(\alpha z+\beta)\), linking the risk factor to the asset’s default probability within a shallow, hardware-efficient circuit.